Jurien Bay is home to one of the main breeding grounds for the rare Australian Sea Lion.

 Dedicated sea lion cruises depart daily from Jurien Bay, with tours also available from Cervantes and Green Head, giving you the opportunity to get up close to Australian sea lions in their natural habitat.
 Sea lions can also be seen frolicking around the Houtman Abrolhos Islands, the species' northernmost breeding ground.

-There is sea lion watching guidelines to follow including maintaining a good distance, not landing on an island occupied by sea lions, and never trying to touch them.
+Sea lion watching guidelines apply and should be followed at all, including maintaining a good distance, not landing on an island occupied by sea lions, and never trying to touch them.